TheEquus/equus-site/content/posts/htb-hardware-writeups/index.md

 draft: false
 toc: true
 categories: ["CTF"]
+description: "A collection of writeups for all the hardware challenges in HackTheBoxCTF 2021"
 ---

 This will be a writeup of all the hardware challenges in HackTheBoxCTF 2021.
 Although half the challenges in the category was just figuring out the protocol used, there were some interesting lessons learned.